sackosoft/zig-luajit/README.md

 ## Licensing

-The `zig-luajit` Zig languge bindings are distributed under the terms of the AGPL-3.0 License.
+The `zig-luajit` Zig languge bindings are distributed under the terms of the open and permissive MIT License.
 The terms of this license can be found in the [LICENSE](./LICENSE) file.

 This project depends on source code and other artifacts from third parties.
 Information about their respective licenses